Auto-setup when running on Google Colab

 1. Energy Calculation:

-• Compute the energy of each pixel in the image.
+• Compute the energy of each pixel in the image using an energy function (e.g., Sobel operator, gradient magnitude).

-• Define an energy matrix where each entry represents the cumulative energy from the top-left corner to that pixel.
+• Create an energy matrix where each entry represents the energy value of the corresponding pixel.

 2. Dynamic Programming Table:

-• Create a dynamic programming table (similar to the Viterbi trellis).
+• Create a dynamic programming table (similar to the Viterbi trellis) with the same dimensions as the input image.

 • Initialize the first row of the table with the energy values from the energy matrix.